July – October 2018 – Public Update of our Activities

 Still zero funding, and still less than a handful of us doing all the work, however, there is ongoing intermittent support from a bunch of lovely people.
 On the whole, we are not whining, but instead happy to announce that we have managed to save and accommodate over 2000 books plus other educational resources that would have otherwise ended up in garbage bins and landfill sites.
-Some of them have been delivered to our storage space, while others have been collected by us from different institutions.
+Some of them have been delivered to our storage space, while others have been collected from different institutions.

 a) we have been playing an active role in reducing carbon emissions by using the innovative way of saving, accommodating and redistributing educational resources for reuse to those in need, instead of recycling them;